Skip to content

 Autonomic Nervous System

-How the share of biomedical vs. psychosomatic research has changed year by year.
-Based on 6,113 public studies (3-year rolling average).
+How the share of biomedical vs. psychosomatic vs. neutral research has changed year by year within the 6,145 public studies in this atlas.
+Values are a 3-year rolling average of the paradigm mix by publication year, not raw counts.

 Biomedical 71%Psychosomatic 11%Neutral 18%